Can you explain the biblical test in 1 John 4:1?

-So actually we can test spirits and teachings on the any point of doctrine.
+So actually we can test spirits and teachings on any point of doctrine.

-We simply need to be careful that we only separate on the basis of doctrine,
+We simply need to be careful that we only separate from people or movements on the basis of doctrine,

 not interpretation and that we only separate on the basis of doctrine that